mcfnord/rml/src/dishonest.md

 tell the truth there.
 But key to the sexy news report is the fantastically false police report quoting Emily's dad, a retired fireman.
-His claims were particularly skillful, which is consistent with his enormous committment to telling lies.
-Like Lindquist, he is a severe narcissist, with a lifetime of experience emotionally abusing and manipulating people.
+His claims were particularly skillful, which is consistent with his enormous committment to telling big, bold lies.
+Like
+Lindquist, he is a severe narcissist, with a lifetime of experience emotionally abusing and manipulating people.
 (Emily said of him, "I love my dad, but he's really screwed up.")
 His